Would You Like to Submit an Article to Hearing Life?

 - If the article is accepted for publication, you will be notified.
 A publication date is rarely given at that time.
 We ask for your patience.
 Once an article is accepted, it can often take a year or more to be published, especially if it is not time sensitive.
 With only six issues per year and limited space after regular columns and advertisements, the wait to be published can be lengthy.
 Please don’t let this discourage you from writing an article.
 You are welcome to contact the editor at any time to find out the status of your article.

-- An explanation will be given if your article is rejected or otherwise needs major modifications.
-This review and revision process should not be considered criticism of your work.
+- You might be asked to make revisions to your article.
+The review and revision process should not be considered criticism of your work.
 The goal of this procedure is to generate an article that is factual, understandable, and a credit to Hearing Life magazine and to the author.
 A poorly prepared article will reflect poorly on both the magazine and you.

 If you have further questions or would like to discuss a story idea, contact us at firstname.lastname@example.org.